johansteyn/paintshop/README.md

 --------------------------------------------------------------------------------
 ### 5. Build

-To build the JAR artifact:
+To compile, run unit tests and build the JAR artifact:
 ```
 $ mvn clean package
 ```